-Harvest Electronics designs, manufactures and monitors telemetry equipment using GSM cellular networks and the Iridium satellite network.
+Harvest Electronics designs, manufactures and monitors telemetry equipment using cellular and the Iridium satellite network.

 The wireless systems can be adapted for many different industries.
 Outdoor remote unattended locations requiring reliable information supply

 Weather stations with frost alarms and industrial grade weather stations (AWS)

 Farm irrigation monitoring to meet logging and telemetry regulations and custom industrial monitoring solutions

 The sales team is back to being a team with Jeffery Farrell joining Sam Tanner.
 Jeff has a background in the vit industry, previously working

 for Delegat and Craggy Range.
 His industry knowledge and experience as a user of Harvest systems is a valuable addition to Harvest.

 Harvest have installed our highest altitude weather station on Mt Ruapehu at just over 2000 metres above sea level.
 The weather station

 provides valuable information to the Whakapapa skifield.
 Live data can be viewed here.